-- Provision of vaccines such as polio vaccine, BCG (Bacille Calmette-Guerin), against communicable diseases among children in cooperation with UNICEF, almost every year since 2001. - Construction of Hospital for Communicable Disease (in Kabul) - Rehabilitation of the Provincial Hospital in Ghor Province - Improvement of Medical Equipment for the Provincial Hospital of Balkh (to provide the equipment to the hospital to be constructed by Germany) - Construction/development of 95 clinics, and provision of equipment to 100 clinics constructed by the US. - Technical cooperation in TB (Tuberculosis) control and maternal and child health - 20 water supply vehicles, and construction of 1,000 wells

-Work to improve Maternal, Newborn and Child Health, improve access to safe drinking water, expand public health service delivery, provide cold-chain equipment for vaccines, supply high-energy food, and offer sanitation education in cooperation with UNICEF
+- Provision of vaccines such as polio vaccine, BCG (Bacille Calmette-Guerin), against communicable diseases among children in cooperation with UNICEF, almost every year since 2001. - Construction of Hospital for Communicable Disease (in Kabul) - Rehabilitation of the Provincial Hospital in Ghor Province - Improvement of Medical Equipment for the Provincial Hospital of Balkh (provision of equipment for the hospital constructed by Germany) - Construction/development of 97 clinics, and provision of equipment to 100 clinics constructed by the US. - Technical cooperation in TB (Tuberculosis) control and maternal and child health - Provision of 20 water supply vehicles, and construction of 1,000 wells - Work to improve Maternal, Newborn and Child Health, improve access to safe drinking water, expand public health service delivery, provide cold-chain equipment for vaccines, supply high-energy food, and offer sanitation education in cooperation with UNICEF

-As a result of assistance from Japan and other members of the international community, the percentage of people with access to primary health care soared from 8% in 2001 to 57% in 2012, and the infant mortality rate reduced from 165 deaths/1,000 live births in 2003 to 77 deaths/1,000 live births in 2010.
+As a result of assistance from Japan and other members of the international community, the percentage of people with access to primary health care soared from 8% in 2001 to 57% in 2012, and the infant mortality rate reduced from 165 deaths/1,000 live births in 2003 to 71 deaths/1,000 live births in 2012.